Aref-Akminasi/aws-developer-associate/APIGateway.md

 ## API Gateway - CORS

 - CORS must be enabled on API Gateway when you request API calls from another domain (ex: S3 website) to make a request to API Gateway

+# API Gateway - Common solutions

+## Prevent exposing the API key of a third party service in the frontend

+- Use Amazon API Gateway to create a REST API.
+Create an AWS Lambda proxy integration.
+Make calls to the third-party HTTP API from the Lambda function.
+Pass the company's API key as an HTTP request header.